VelazquezBelen/Calculator-App/README.md

 # Calculator Application

-This project is a calculator.
-The app was develop using React, Javascript and CSS.
+The application was develop using React, Javascript and CSS.

 ## Available Scripts